mitsuba-renderer/drjit/docs/unused/dynamic.rst

 ------------------

 Extracting individual packets as shown in the snippet above can become fairly tedious when a function takes many arguments.
-Enoki offers a convenient helper function named :cpp:func:`enoki::vectorize` that automates this process.
+Dr.Jit offers a convenient helper function named :cpp:func:`drjit::vectorize` that automates this process.
 It takes a function and a number of dynamic arrays as input and calls the function once for each set of input packets.